esleon97/AP-SVM-Data-Cleaning/data/README.md

 ### 2. Processing Raw Files

 Open the `BuildDSPTrain.ipynb` and `BuildDSPTest.ipynb` notebooks to process the waveforms in the raw files.
 The output training files will contain normalized waveforms and approximate coefficients the discrete wavelet transform and energies of every waveform.
-The output testing files will contain a data cleanin label assigned by the trained SVM and an energy value for every waveform.
+The output testing files will contain a data cleaning label assigned by the trained SVM and an energy value for every waveform.

 ## File Descriptions